BardoBard/BardCore/Contributing.md

 ### Classes

-- Private members should be postfixed with an underscore, e.g `int value_`.
 - Variables don't have to be private, it's implementation dependent, for example if the variable can hold any value without breaking the class, it can be public.